When you work in the creative industries, an online portfolio is an essential tool for promoting your work to potential clients or employers.

 - How do I get in touch?

-Consider adding a simple introduction to immediately describe who you are and what you do.
+Consider adding a simple introduction to describe who you are and what you do.
 Just keep it short and sweet, leaving the longer description for your About page.
-Or you could even just add a snappy strap-line below your name or logo, immediately communicating your creative discipline.
+Or you could even add a snappy strap-line below your name or logo, immediately communicating your creative discipline.

 2. Present only your best work and keep it varied